Clivern/Anubis/docs/_posts/2025-03-19-langgraph-in-action.md

 ```

 From these conversations, you can see that the bot needs to handle different workflows:
-- a flow to cancel flights.
+- A flow to cancel flights.
 - A flow to answer general questions, such as providing a support number.
-- a flow to check the flight status.
+- A flow to check the flight status.

 Both `LangChain` and `LangGraph` are necessary for this setup. `LangGraph` will be used to build all the required workflows, while `LangChain` can handle `LLM` interactions.
 There will be many `LLM` interactions, such as determining user intent and formatting user inputs.